razorRun/node-red-contrib-smartlifeair/README.md

 ### Quick summary -

-This npm module will allow you to link up Smartlife and Tuya devices with node red via firebase.
+This npm module will allow you to link up Smartlife and Tuya devices with node red via a cloud service without any firmware chnages.

-- 0.0.35

 ### How do I get set up?